Westmoreland Conservancy: Activities

 Throughout the year, the Westmoreland Conservancy sponsors free nature hikes through the reserves.
 These hikes will often have a special focus of interest such as wildflowers, birds, butterflies, nature photography, or local history.
 Caching with the Conservancy (CWTC) is a popular geocaching event held annually in June and occasionally in the Fall as well.

 Projects

-The Westmoreland Conservancy has partnered with the Municipality of Murrysville to establish an east-west community trail.
-That trail, known as the Don Harrison Community Trail, makes use of both Conservancy and Municipal properties and utilizes two private Right-of-Way links to create a passage more than 5 miles long.
+The Westmoreland Conservancy has partnered with the municipality of Murrysville to establish an east-west community trail.
+That trail, known as the Don Harrison Community Trail, makes use of both conservancy and municipal properties and utilizes two private right-of-way links to create a passage more than five miles long.
 Beginning at the Walter Reserve on Weistertown Road at the western edge of Murrysville, the trail passes through the Murrysville Community Park, the Caywood Reserve, two ROW passages and the King and Potter Reserves the trail crosses both Hills Church and Crowfoot Roads.

-Once the Sloan School segment of trail is completed it will then cross Sardis Road and pass along a municipal connector to reach Townsend Park at the eastern side of the community.
+When the Sloan School segment of trail is completed, it will then cross Sardis Road and pass along a municipal connector to reach Townsend Park at the eastern side of the community.